alhajee/ckan/doc/extensions/adding-custom-fields.rst

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v1.py
     :pyobject: ExampleIDatasetFormPlugin.create_package_schema

-The CKAN schema is a dictionary where the key is the name of the field and the value is a list of validators and converters.
-Here we have a validator to tell CKAN to not raise a validation error if the value is missing and a converter to convert the value to and save as an extra.
+The FMLD schema is a dictionary where the key is the name of the field and the value is a list of validators and converters.
+Here we have a validator to tell FMLD to not raise a validation error if the value is missing and a converter to convert the value to and save as an extra.
 We will want to change the :py:meth:`~ckan.plugins.interfaces.IDatasetForm.update_package_schema` function with the same update code.